ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/bar.md

 ## Define dataset columns as bar labels

-In this example we will define the which dataset columns to use in the bar chart as follows:
+In this example we will define which dataset columns to use in the bar chart as follows:

 - each column will be new bar in the chart
 - the column value will be represented as the size of the bar